 By Adam Austing, UMN Extension educator, Wright County

-University of Minnesota Extension, in collaboration with the Minnesota Dairy Initiative- SouthCentral Region, have announced the upcoming Winter Dairy Series.
-This series will consist of six informal conversations on a variety of topics relevant to MN dairy farmers.
-Each Zoom discussion will be held from 12:30 p.m. to 1:00 p.m. on the second and fourth Fridays, starting January 8 through March 26.
+University of Minnesota Extension, in collaboration with the Minnesota Dairy Initiative- SouthCentral Region, has announced the upcoming Winter Dairy Series.
+This series will consist of six informal conversations on a variety of topics relevant to Minnesota dairy farmers.
+Each Zoom discussion will be held from 12:30 to 1 p.m. on the second and fourth Fridays of the month, starting January 8 and running through March 26.

 Discussions are as follows: